Is Foam Rolling Actually Good for Muscles? | 321 STRONG Answers

 ## More For Life Questions

 Yes, foam rolling your hips is good for you.
 It releases hip flexor tension, improves range of motion, and eases soreness.
-Safe to do daily.](/answers/is-it-good-to-foam-roll-your-hips)[### Muscles to Target When Foam Rolling at Night
+Safe to do daily.](/answers/is-it-good-to-foam-roll-your-hips)[### Is It Good If Foam Rolling Hurts?

 ### Brian L.